KILTprotocol/spec-ext-credential-api/readme.md

 #### 4.a Optional: Extension confirms payment

-After the user has authorized the payment and it has been transferred, the extension MUST confirm the transfer to the attester by sending the `'confirm-payment'` message.
+After the user has authorized the payment and it has been transferred, the extension MUST confirm the transfer to the issuer by sending the `'confirm-payment'` message.

 |              |                     |
 | ------------ | ------------------- |